yyaoisgood2021/HUB-screening/scripts/taiji/README.md

      # then you add the paths to all gene count files, separate them with `space`
      ```

+8. Prepare chromatin 3D interaction files.
+In this study, we used the top 10 percent of promoter-enhancer loops identified by [EpiTensor](http://wanglab.ucsd.edu/star/EpiTensor/).
+Run EpiTensor according to its manual and select the top 10 percent of interactions.
+The processed data can be found in Wang lab's server `/stg3/data1/nas-0-0.bak/share/epi_universal/human/epitensor_loop_top10p_87311.txt`

-8. Prepare the `config.yml` and `input.yml` files based on the actual paths that you have.
+9. Prepare the `config.yml` and `input.yml` files based on the actual paths that you have.
 An example of `config.yml` and `input.yml` can be found in [resources](https://github.com/yyaoisgood2021/HUB-screening/blob/main/resources/taiji/).
 You must change the paths in the `config.yml` manually, then you can save the file with correct paths to `results/taiji_commands/config.yml`.
 Run the following command to generate `results/taiji_commands/input.yml`.
 More explanations can be found in the [scripts](https://github.com/yyaoisgood2021/HUB-screening/blob/main/scripts/taiji/prep_input_config.py).
    ```bash
    python scripts/taiji/prep_input_config.py \
    results/taiji_datasets/npcs30_pc30.3/cls-info-remained.txt \